dipaksarkar/docs/docs/bouncify/dashboard.md

 ---
-titleTemplate: BouncifyPro
+titleTemplate: Bouncify
 ---

 # Dashboard Overview

-The BouncifyPro dashboard provides a comprehensive overview of your business performance, user activity, and sales data.
+The Bouncify dashboard provides a comprehensive overview of your business performance, user activity, and sales data.
 It's designed to give you actionable insights at a glance through a combination of KPI widgets, interactive charts, and recent activity displays.

 ## Quick Access Menu